 It will also run parallel to a new VF commission in New York, where film-maker and Kendrick Lamar collaborator Kahlil Joseph will present a new film and “polyphonic installation” called Fly Paper, as part of his first solo presentation, Shadow Play, at New Museum.

 One of the most urgent voices in exploring the evocative potential of contemporary film and music, Jafa’s Serpentine show concluded earlier this month with a live ‘dismembered’ session, featuring jazz legends Steve Coleman and Jason Moran, which was cut direct-to-disc by The Vinyl Factory lathe.

 The Store X The Vinyl Factory presents Arthur Jafa’s Love Is The Message, The Message Is Death in partnership with Serpentine Galleries.
-It is free to visit and will run from 5th October to 14th December at Store Studios, 180 The Strand, WC2R 1EA.
+It is free to visit and will run from 5th October to 14th December at The Store X, 180 The Strand, WC2R 1EA.
 Click here for more details.